sharpeagle117/Zoe-s-games/README.md

 To design, deploy, and manage an isolated virtual network environment simulating a small enterprise network architecture.
 This project demonstrates practical skills in hypervisor networking, firewall configuration, secure system deployment, and network traffic routing.

 ## Network Topology
 The lab environment is hosted on a Windows 11 machine using a Type 2 hypervisor.
-It consists of a virtualized firewall acting as the network gateway and a client machine operating within an isolated internal network.
+It consists of a virtualized firewall namely pfSense acting as the network gateway and a client machine Ubuntu VM operating within an isolated internal network.

 *   **Host Machine:** Windows 11
 *   **Hypervisor:** VirtualBox